kjellberg/speedmaster-redis-cache/readme.txt

 No, you don't need write access for this plugin to work.
 However, if WordPress can't write to wp-content/ - you'll have to create the advanced-cache.php file manually.

 = What content gets cached? =
 All HTML-content that is generated from a GET-request will get cached.
-It's not possible to use dynamic content as visitor counters, user comments or dynamic widgets when this plugin is activated, unless you call the 'speedmaster_purge_cache'-hook from your plugin/theme to clear cache when data is updated.
+It's not possible to use dynamic content such as visitor counters, user comments or dynamic widgets when this plugin is activated, unless you call the 'speedmaster_purge_cache'-hook from your plugin/theme to clear cache when data is updated.

 = Will this plugin cache POST-requests? =
 Only GET-requests will get cached.
 POST-requests are ignored and will load the live version of your website.